-Never lean over batteries while jump starting.
+Never lean over batteries while jump starting, you might get burned.

 Battery fluid contains sulfuric acid.
 Do not allow this fluid to come in contact with eyes, skin, or clothing.
 In case it does, immediately flush affected area with water, if necessary seek medical help.